 Abel & Cole grew from selling potatoes door to door in 1988 to an organic veg box scheme which, in 2007, was sold for nearly £40 million to private equity firm Phoenix.
 It then made losses of £27 million in 2010, and control passed to Lloyds Banking Group.
 Keith Abel bought back in, and remained a director when the company was bought by the William Jackson Food Group (WJFG) in 2012.
 In 2015 Abel & Cole turned over £73 million.

-Abel & Cole lost half a mark for anti-social finance as WJFG paid its highest earning director over £1 million in 2015.
+Abel & Cole lost a whole mark for anti-social finance as WJFG paid its highest earning director over £2 million in 2020.
 WJFG also owns an insurance company based in Bermuda and operating from Guernsey, both of which are known to be tax havens.
+It scored middle ratings for carbon management and reporting, environmental reporting, and palm oil sourcing.

 Abel & Cole website >